 - 3/4 C (216g) BBQ Sauce, divided*

-- Preheat a smoker to 300ºF with the lid closed.
+- Place a cast iron grill topper, wire rack, or mesh grill plate inside your smoker while preheating to 300ºF with the lid closed.

 - Mix the breadcrumbs, parmesan, spices, and parsley together in a large bowl.
 Add the ground chicken, eggs, and 1/4 C (72g) of the BBQ sauce to the bowl before mixing everything together.